-- 1. Copy the IRST folder under \Boot in the driver disk to your USB thumb drive. - Boot from the Windows setup disk and perform standard OS installation steps.
-When the screen requesting you to load the driver appears, select Browse. - Insert the USB thumb drive and then browse to the location of the driver.
-The locations of the drivers are as follows: - Windows 32-bit: \iRST\f6flpy-x86 Windows 64-bit: \iRST\f6flpy-x64 - When a screen as shown, select Intel Chipset SATA RAID Controller and click Next to load the driver and continue the OS installation.
+- Copy the IRST-x64 or IRST-x86 folder (depending on your OS version) under the Boot folder in the driver disk to your USB thumb drive. - Boot from the Windows setup disk and perform standard OS installation steps.
+When the screen requesting you to load the driver appears, select Browse. - Insert the USB thumb drive and then browse to the folder (IRST-x64 or IRST-x86) that you previously copied - When a screen as shown, select Intel Chipset SATA RAID Controller and click Next to load the driver and continue the OS installation.